Greetings from the President

 overall revitalization of Japan.

 As to the speed of development, we are already in the process of transformation.
-Where waterfall development
+Where waterfall development once

 Message to Stakeholders